 Governor Zell Miller appointed Massey as Secretary of State in 1996.
 Massey won election later that year, winning 133 out of 159 counties.
 He did not run for re-election in 1998, opting instead to run for Governor.
 He finished second in a crowded Democratic primary, losing to eventual winner Roy Barnes.

 Massey is a native of Gainesville, Georgia.
-He earned a degree in finance from the University of Georgia and a MBA from Georgia State University's Global E-commerce Program.
+He earned a BBA degree in finance from the University of Georgia and a MBA from Georgia State University's Global E-commerce Program.
 Before his service as Secretary of State, Massey was vice president of Bank South Securities.
-Previously, he served as Chief of Staff for Georgia Lt.
+Previously, he also served as Chief of Staff for Georgia Lt.
 Governor Pierre Howard.

 After his service as Secretary of State, Massey served as CEO of Directo, Inc., a financial services management company.
 He also served as President and CEO of SciTrek, a science and technology center for children.

-He has been named University of Georgia Business School Outstanding Young Alumnus, and cited as one of the 100 Most Influential Georgians by Georgia Trend Magazine.
+He has been named a University of Georgia Business School Outstanding Young Alumnus, and cited as one of the 100 Most Influential Georgians by Georgia Trend Magazine.

 John is a founding member of Massey, Watson & Hembree.
 For more than 20 years, John has been active at the highest levels in business, government, public policy and politics in the State of Georgia